Mr-developer-aura/Insta-Plus/README.md

 More features are being developed.

-📱 Four Variants
+📱 Available Variants

-Insta Plus is planned to be available in four variants, giving users different installation and usage options:
+Insta Plus currently comes in different variants to support different devices and installation preferences.

-Variant| Type| Official Instagram required?
-Insta Plus Original| Full-featured version| ❌ Official Instagram app must be removed Insta Plus Clone| Full-featured clone version| ✅ Can coexist with the official Instagram app Insta Plus Lite| Lightweight version| ❌ Does not require the official Instagram app Insta Plus Lite Clone| Lightweight clone version| ❌ Does not require the official Instagram app
+📱 Insta Plus Original

+The standard full-featured version.

+- Full Insta Plus experience
+- Uses the standard installation/package configuration
+- The official Instagram app cannot be installed alongside this version

+📱 Insta Plus Clone

+A clone/package variant of the standard Insta Plus version.

+- Full Insta Plus experience
+- Uses a separate package configuration
+- Can be installed alongside the official Instagram app
+- Useful for users who want to keep both applications installed

+⚡ Insta Plus Lite — 32-bit

+A lightweight version designed for compatible 32-bit Android devices.

+- Reduced resource requirements
+- Designed for older/less powerful devices
+- 32-bit compatible build

+⚡ Insta Plus Lite — 64-bit

+A lightweight version designed for compatible 64-bit Android devices.

+- Lightweight experience
+- Designed for better compatibility with supported 64-bit devices
+- 64-bit build

-The exact differences between variants may change during development.
+«Note: The available variants and their package configurations may change as development continues.»

 🚀 Coming Soon

 AI-powered features are planned for future versions and are not currently included.

-Future updates may also introduce additional customization, privacy, performance, and quality-of-life improvements.
+Future updates may also introduce:

+- 🤖 AI-powered tools
+- 🎨 More customization
+- 🔐 Additional privacy features
+- ⚡ Performance improvements
+- 🛠️ More quality-of-life features
+- 📱 Additional device compatibility

 📥 Download

-The latest available releases will be published in the GitHub Releases section.
+Download the latest version from the GitHub Releases section.

-Always download Insta Plus from an official project release or another source you trust.
+Choose the APK that matches your device and the installation option you want.

+Recommended naming

+InstaPlus-Original-v1.0.0.apk
+InstaPlus-Clone-v1.0.0.apk
+InstaPlus-Lite-32Bit-v1.0.0.apk
+InstaPlus-Lite-64Bit-v1.0.0.apk

 🛠️ Development